Stephan: Look at the map. Notice something?

 But as I look back now I realize how strongly boys in America are oriented to take up weapons, and it has only gotten worse as this report describes.

 When Nikolas Cruz, a then-19-year-old from Parkland, Florida, stormed the Marjory Stoneman Douglas High School in 2018 with a semi-automatic rifle, gunning down fourteen students and three staff in roughly six minutes, those unfamiliar with Cruz’s personal history felt like the tragedy came out of nowhere.
 Cruz, like so many mass shooters, had exhibited all of the signs of someone to watch out for long before.
 Prosecutors found that Cruz had a well-documented affinity for guns and violence.
 He started playing violent video games as a middle school student, and sought to be a U.S. Army ranger, allegedly telling a family friend that he “wanted to join the military to kill people.”
 Cruz was described by friends and family as being a highly impulsive teen prone to emotional outbursts often ending in violence.
-He was also known as an avid user of social media — particularly Instagram — which […]
+He was also known as an avid user of social media — particularly Instagram — which for years […]

 Joe Hayden, Professor of Journalism at the University of Memphis - Salon